I'm very much interested in what goes on in the middle east and how it affects us. I try to get to the root cause of problems.

 The Good and the Bad

 From all of my research, it is unclear at this time how many new jobs will be created here or in Saudi Arabia as a result of the deal.
 Although Trump has stated, it will create thousands of new jobs, it is hard to get any kind of commitment or hard numbers from the contractors involved according to my research.

 What Trump has done is trade arms for money.
-Some of Obama's deals with the Saudi's have not been fulfilled as of yet, but Obama wanted to stay at a distance with the Saudi's because he did not want to jeopardize the Iran Nuclear Deal.
-Trump on the other hand has taken sides with the Saudi's against its enemies.
+Some of Obama's deals with the Saudis have not been fulfilled as of yet, but Obama wanted to stay at a distance from the Saudis because he did not want to jeopardize the Iran Nuclear Deal.
+Trump on the other hand has taken sides with the Saudis against its enemies.